ZhenwenZhang/zhenwenzhang/README.md

 - 👋 Hi, I’m @ZhenwenZhang
-- 👀 I’m interested in Natural Language Processing, Social Media Analysis and Affective Computing
+- 👀 I’m interested in Natural Language Processing, Social Media Analysis and Sentiment Analysis
 <!-- - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->